-The number of students and the state revenue guarantee are unaffected by the project-state aid formulas still guarantee that the district will have \$5,140 in revenue per student (Line B) at a local M&O tax rate of \$1.00 (Line G)-or a total of \$102.8 million (Line C).
-The district, however, now has an additional \$80 million added to its tax base as a result of the project, bringing its total taxable value to \$4.08 billion (Line F), which generates a total of \$40.8 million in property taxes levied for M&O (Line H).
+The number of students and the state revenue guarantee are unaffected by the project-state aid formulas still guarantee that the district will have \$6,160 in revenue per student (Line B) at a local M&O tax rate of 0.97 (Line G)-or a total of 123.2million (Line C).
+The district, however, now has an additional \$80 million added to its tax base as a result of the project, bringing its total taxable value to \$4.08 billion (Line F), which generates a total of \$39.6 million in property taxes levied for M&O (Line H).
 Because the district is now "wealthier"-even with only the limited amount of value added to the rolls-it qualifies for a lesser amount of state aid.
+Under this scenario, the district's \$0.97 M&O tax rate Generally, a 313 agreement results in a modest reduction in state aid during the limitation, and a more substantial reduction in state aid once the limitation expires.

-Under this scenario, the district's \$1.00 M&O tax rate raises an additional \$0.8 million; consequently, the state's aid payment drops by \$0.8 million (Line I).
+raises an additional \$0.8 million; consequently, the state's aid payment drops by \$0.8 million (Line I).
 The state saves \$0.8 million in school M&O formula spending as a result of the Widget Company building in Texas.

-The state makes money from Chapter 313 because it cuts state aid to districts with active limitations in place.
 The state saves even more on debt service because Chapter 313 does not allow a limitation to apply against debt service taxes.
 With the project, the district's total tax base for debt service is \$5 billion (Line J).
 As a "wealthier" district (compared to the base case), Tejas ISD's share of its \$20 million debt service payment rises by \$2.9 million to \$14.3 million (Line M).
 The state's obligation drops by the same amount-\$2.9 million (Line L).
-There is no impact on the local debt service tax rate (Line N).5
+There is no impact on the local debt service tax rate (Line N).

 Overall, under current school finance formulas the tax benefit from the Widget Company locating in the district accrues to the state.
-Because the district collects \$3.7 million more in property taxes (Line O), state formulas make a corresponding reduction in the amount of state aid the district receives (Line P)-saving the state \$3.7 million.
+Because the district collects \$3.6 million more in property taxes (Line O), state formulas make a corresponding reduction in the amount of state aid the district receives (Line P) -saving the state \$3.6 million.
 Critics of Chapter 313 contend that the state subsidizes a school district for granting a 313 limitation, but in fact, the state actually saves money by cutting state aid payments to the district.
 The district does gain, however, because the project pays \$2 million in supplemental payments outside of the basic school finance formulas (Line Q).
-The district is able to use this money without restriction- either for supplemental classroom funding, facilities improvements or any other lawful purpose.
+The district is able to use this money without restriction-either for supplemental classroom funding, facilities improvements or any other lawful purpose.

 The project and the Chapter 313 limit have no impact on the average homeowner's tax bill.
-The district's tax rates have not changed, leaving the average homeowner a property tax bill of \$2,250.
+The district's tax rates have not changed, leaving the average homeowner a property tax bill of \$2,198.